Biden: Pope told him he should 'keep receiving communion'

 Biden also met separately Friday with Group of 20 summit hosts Italian President Sergio Mattarella and Italian Prime Minister Mario Draghi.

-He will end the day by meeting with French President Emmanuel Macron, part of an effort to mend relations with France after the U.S. and U.K. decided to provide nuclear-powered submarines to Australia, scotching an existing French contract.
+He ended the day with French President Emmanuel Macron, trying anew to smooth relations after the U.S. and U.K. decided to provide nuclear-powered submarines to Australia, scotching a lucrative French contract in the process.

-The Vatican instead provide edited footage of the encounter to accredited media.
+The Vatican instead provided edited footage of the encounter to accredited media.

+The Vatican spokesman didn’t immediately respond when asked about Biden’s Communion comment; the Vatican typically doesn’t comment on the content of the pope’s private conversations beyond the official communique, which made no mention of the issue.

-The visit came as U.S. bishops prepared to meet in roughly three weeks in Baltimore for their annual fall convention.
-Among the agenda items is an effort by conservatives to disqualify Biden from receiving Communion.
-Any document emerging from the event is unlikely to single out the president by name, but he still could face some form of rebuke.
+Biden's visit came as U.S. bishops prepared to hold their annual fall convention next month in Baltimore.
+On the agenda is an effort by conservatives to disqualify Biden from receiving Communion.

+The U.S. Conference of Catholic Bishops issued a statement after the Vatican meeting that didn't address Biden’s remark about Communion.
+Instead, the statement suggested that the president would not be singled out in any document emerging from the bishops’ meeting next month.

+The document “is intended to speak to the beauty of meeting Jesus Christ in the Eucharist and is addressed to all Catholics.” the statement said.

 Francis has stressed that he will not reject political leaders who support abortion rights, though Catholic policy allows individual bishops to choose whether to prevent people from taking Communion.